ak2022dev/kirigami_soundbalance/design_and_coding_notes.md

 It can be useful for grouping several items under a single root visual item, as exemplified above.
 Also, example above abstracting functions into a separate Logic (namespace?) seems useful.

 Plan: to try to use an Item to add some JS code to my app.
+First remove erroneous code to return to a working user-interface/app.